JunseokLee42/JunseokLee42/README.md

 During my time at the NANUS startup, I developed an interest in AI including NLP.

-However, I encounterd numerous challenges in developing an application from scracth, even a demo version.
+However, I encounterd numerous challenges in developing an application from scratch, even a demo version.

 This experience led me to wish for guidance from an assistant.